What is local government reorganisation?

 County councils are responsible for functions such as transport, social care and education.
 District councils are responsible for matters including housing, planning and waste collection.
 Unitary authorities are responsible for all these functions.

-How much of the UK has been unitarised?
+How much of the UK already has unitary local government?

 - 32 London boroughs, which became unitary authorities in 1986 following the abolition of the Greater London Council